-know" is in the middle voice, and yet is translated with an intransitive (no object) English phrase.
+Zodhiates gives 1 Corinthians 13:12 as an example of how to translate the middle voice: "now I know in part; but then shall I know even as also I am known."
+"Shall I know" is in the middle voice, and yet is translated with an intransitive (no object) English phrase.
 Zodhiates also gives Luke 8:13 as an example of the present indicative middle: "and in time of temptation fall away."
 "Fall away" is present indicative middle and is translated as an intransitive verb.
 Examples could be multiplied.

-In Luke 16:18, "commits adultery" is in the active voice, so that the foregoing arguments cannot be applied here.
-101 The key distinction here is found in the context -
+In Luke 16:18, "commits adultery" is in the active voice, so that the foregoing arguments cannot be applied here.108 The key distinction here is found in the context-

-16:13"No servant can serve two masters.
+16:13 "No servant can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money."